Cardiac Rehabilitation services are provided by the Cardiovascular Fitness Department.

 Why Cardiac Rehabilitation?

-Studies conducted by the U.S. Department of Health and Human Services have found that Cardiac Rehabilitation services are an essential component of contemporary management of patients with coronary artery disease.
-Cardiac Rehabilitation also improves survival rates after a heart attack by more than 50 percent.
+Studies conducted by the U.S. Department of Health and Human Services have found that Cardiac Rehabilitation services help you control your risk factors for heart disease so that you can lead a healthier life.
+Cardiac Rehabilitation can improve survival rates after a heart attack by more than 50 percent.

 Phase II Cardiac Rehabilitation sessions provide monitored exercise, education and counseling in risk factor reduction.
 Participants learn how to make healthy changes in diet, activity level and daily living that contribute to a heart-healthy lifestyle.
 Exercise is individualized, progressive, specific to each participant and supervised by cardiac rehab personnel.